Will & Bear

 Within the ethical fashion community, there's a big question that we ask which is 'who made my clothes?'.
 In the scope of Will & Bear, who made your hats?
 Can you tell us a bit about them?

 We have several manufacturers, from Inner Mongolia to PRC.
-All of which we visit yearly to maintain a personal relationship with and ensure we are working with factories who operate ethically.
-This also helps us understand their business practices so we can be confident that all our partners are fair-trade, Reach and SGS approved.
+All of which we visit yearly to maintain a personal relationship and ensure we are working with factories who operate ethically.
+This also helps us to understand their business practices so we can be confident that all our partners are Fairtrade, Reach and SGS approved.
 Our wool factory located in Inner Mongolia is a family run business that has been making hats for 50 years.
 Our straw factory in PRC outsources production to local communities where women can work from home.
-We were lucky enough to get to visit one of these women on our last trip, it was an amazing experience.
+We were lucky enough to get to visit one of these women on our last trip.
+It was an amazing experience.